 Warrior II – Getting off the straight and narrow

-By Becky Stone, RYT500, RCYT, and SOYA Lead trainer
+By Rebecca Stone, RYT500, SOYA Lead trainer

-Today, I thought I’d share one of my favourite modifications for Virabhadrasana II, also known as Warrior II.
 Warrior II is strong, engaged and powerful.
 It strengthens the hips and ankles, stretches the inner thighs, legs, shoulders and arms, and brings great focus to the mind.

 This particular modification is good for those who have inflammation such as bursitis or arthritis of the hip, have had hip replacements, or are still building strength or mobility of the hip and low back.
 It is also great for those who struggle with balance!

-The Two Key Alignments For Virabhadrasana ll
+The Two Key Alignments For Virabhadrasana ll (Warrior II)

 Often we cue students to line up their front heel to their back instep or heel, as if standing on a single track.
 For many this won’t be a problem to do.
 For others this cue will create a cycle of compensation.
 It all has to do with how much mobility is available for the hip, as well as general hip and core strength.